Cpasjuste/recalbox/package/recalbox-romfs/recalbox-romfs-dos/roms/dos/_readme.txt

 Put your dos games in this directory.

-Each game must be placed in a directory having the .pc extension.
+Each game must be placed in a directory having the ".pc/.dos" extension.
 In each directory, a dosbox.bat file must contain the command line to run the game.

 For example :